Meet Our Team

-The former Federal Public Defender for the Central District of California, Chambers ranked for White-Collar Crime & Government Investigations in California, and a Fellow in the prestigious American College of Trial Lawyers, Hilary Potashner is highly regarded by the bench and bar alike.
-As underscored by Chambers USA, “she is held in particularly high regard for her excellent courtroom skills.”
+The former Federal Public Defender for the Central District of California, Chambers ranked for White-Collar Crime & Government Investigations in California, and a Fellow of the prestigious American College of Trial Lawyers, Hilary Potashner is highly regarded by the bench and bar alike.
+As underscored by Chambers USA “she is held in particularly high regard for her excellent courtroom skills.”

 Recognized by judges and peers for her “unwavering commitment to high-quality, client-centered representation,” Hilary applies this full-service approach by listening attentively, developing a strong working relationship with each client, and ensuring their perspective is clearly depicted through every stage of litigation.
 She uses a strategic blend of tenacity and creativity to excel at negotiation and prevail at trial.
 Having built her reputation as a skilled courtroom advocate, Hilary was honored by the Los Angeles County Bar Association Criminal Justice Section as the 2020 “Defense Attorney of the Year.”

 Throughout her 30 years of practice, Hilary has tried dozens of cases to verdict and has argued before the U.S. Court of Appeals for the Ninth Circuit.
 She has developed a deep familiarity and impressive credibility with state, federal, and appellate courts, and her wealth of experience serves the advantage of her clients.
 Hilary successfully defends individuals facing charges in both state and federal court in a wide range of matters, including conspiracy, wire fraud, bank fraud, healthcare fraud, bankruptcy fraud, and other white collar cases.
 She also represents public and prominent figures and entities in pre-indictment investigations.

 In her civil practice, Hilary represents individuals and entities in high-stakes commercial litigation and appeals.
 Her experience includes representing both plaintiffs and defendants in intellectual property and contract disputes, civil forfeiture, misrepresentation, negligence, civil theft, and garnishment cases.
 Her appellate victories include the SEC v.
 Yang et al. decision in which she secured the reversal of a $15.5 million judgment in favor of her clients and reduced their final judgment by millions, and the KST Data, Inc. v.
 DXC Technology Co. et al. decision in which she secured the reversal of a summary judgment and a $5.24 million judgment in a commercial contract dispute.